Walking is 28% Faster with an FES

 What does the FES do?

-When I lift the heel of my left foot that sends a message, via the foot switch, to the stimulator which in turn fires a message to the electrodes.
+When I walk I lift the heel of my left foot, that sends a message, from the foot switch, to the stimulator.
+Now a small charge is send to the electrodes and this replicates a message that the brain emits.
 The electrodes are on a nerve and muscle.
 The message from the electrodes makes the muscle contract and the front of my foot is lifted off the ground.
 Now heel and toes are off the ground.

 Before I had the FES

-I could not lift the front of my foot off the ground.
+I could not lift the front of my foot off the ground because the message sent from the brain was affected by damage to my spinal chord.
 So when the FES fires a message the toes and front of the foot come off the ground so I just have to swing the leg forward, that is one pace.
 This is a definite result!

 Setting up the FES is a bit daunting.
-There are two electrodes on the leg that form one connection and there is a foot-switch in the shoe and that is a second connection.
-Both of these connections are wires that have to be plugged into the stimulator.
+There are two electrodes on the leg that form one connection and these stimulate the muscle.
+There is a foot-switch in the shoe and that is a second connection.
+Both of these connections have wires.
+These are plugged into the stimulator.
 An inky line on the skin of my left leg tells me exactly where to place the electrodes.
 When I pull on my jeans the wires run inside the left trouser leg.

 A simple task but needs co-ordination